petepm/Slundge/lyrics.md

 Whispering the things I wanna know

 What a relief
-No one really gives a shit
+It doesn't really matter if anyone thinks it matters

 ### Chorus 2

 Blown to pieces by the wind
 Dissipated all within
-I'm fucking on TV (Running on DC?)
+I'm fucking on TV (walking on DC?)
 Fucking those who fucked with me

 Should be lifting like a wing